What is atrophic vulvovaginitis?

 Topical oestrogen may cause side effects, including:

-When used just once or twice weekly, other side effects described with higher doses of oestrogen do not arise.
+When used just once or twice weekly, other side effects described with higher doses or modes of delivery of oestrogen do not arise.